A Guide To Cala Sisine, Sardinia: What To Know To Plan Your Visit

 Among the nicest beaches in the Gulf of Orosei, between the mountains of Ogliastra and those of Barbagia, Cala Sisine is located at the end of a ravine – a valley known as Codula Sisine, a river bed that swells with winter rains but completely dries up with the summer heat.

-The beach is tucked between the 500 meters high cliffs of Serra Ovra and measures 200 meters in length and is around 100 meters wide at its largest – thus being one of the largest in the are.
+The beach is tucked between the 500-meter (1,640-foot) high cliffs of Serra Ovra and measures 200 meters (656 feet) in length and is around 100-meter-wide (328 feet) at its largest – thus being one of the largest in the area.

 This isn’s a sandy beach proper: you will find a mix of sand, pebbles of various sizes and tiny white grains.
 Water is incredibly transparent but immediately deep.